guilhemmarchand/trackme/docs/rest_api_reference.rst

 ds_collection / Get full Data Sources collection
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-**This endpoint retrieves the entire data sources collection and renders as a JSON array, it requires a GET call with no data required:**
+**This endpoint retrieves the entire data sources collection returned as a JSON array, it requires a GET call with no data required:**

 ::